gcc4p/gcc4p/README.md

-### Hi there 👋
+### Hi there

-- 😄 Pronouns: she/her
-- 🌱 Check out some projects below!
+- Check out some projects below!
-- 📫 How to reach me: via my LinkedIn
+- How to reach me: via my LinkedIn

 Link to [LinkedIn](https://www.linkedin.com/in/gulceapaydin/)
 <!--